Janny221199/IT-Cheat-Sheets/Networks/IP-Address.md

 -  calculated through a technique known as IP addressing & [Subnetting](Subnetting.md)
 -  cannot be more than once within the **same** network
 -  public and private IP Address
+- most important protcol for the [3-Network-Layer](OSI-Modell/3-Network-Layer.md)
+- hierarchical
+- contains a netword id and host id seperated with a network mask / subnet mask

 ## IPv4
 - **192.168.2.117**